WRITE A REVIEW

 I bought this so my rosacea would be less noticeable.
 It did nothing for it, in fact, it actually made my rosacea look even redder than before.

+This stuff does nothing for me.
+I didn't get a waxy consistency like others have said.
+Mine goes on like a thin moisturizer, and disappears.
+It in no way helped with the longevity of my foundation, or the little bit of redness I do have.
 Somebody actually stole my Monistat Chafing Gel.
 Either they couldn't find it in a store (It's hard to find here) or they were embarassed to buy their own.
 I' mgoing to just reorder another one of those online.
 It's not a redness corrector but it does the job as far as a primer goes.

 After reading the reviews I HAD to try this.
 I tested this on the inside of my arm over a red scratch, and it seemed to make it less noticeable!
 Wonderful!
 I have some red on my cheeks and forehead, so I was super excited to try it.
 Unfortunately, it did nothing for the redness in my face.
 I'm not sure why, because I'm not really that red, I don't notice it in pictures or anything.
 Maybe I need to use more?
 But the real disappointment is that by the end of the day I felt 3 giant, under the skin pimples starting...yikes.
 I really want to try it again, but I don't want to risk breaking out horribly.
 I even had a pump foundation bottle i was ready to transfer it into :( I may just pass it on to a friend instead.